-Thus, the date of the number 0 in R is January 1st of 1970 (i.e., the Unix epoch).
+Thus, the date of the number 0 in R is the 1st of January in 1970 (i.e., the Unix epoch).
 However, as we typically do not think of dates in terms of integer distances from the Unix epoch, always entering dates as numbers would be rather inconvenient.

-As we have already seen above (e.g., when defining the date
+As we have already seen above (e.g., when defining a date like

 as.Date() function used to define the date